mvmd-org/mvmd-site/docs/quickstart.md

 ### "I'm new to Metaverse metadata"
 1. Start with [Concepts](./concepts/overview.md) to understand the basics
 2. Review [Implementation](./implementation/overview.md) for practical guidance
-3. Follow our [Basic Recipe](./recipes/basic.md) for your first implementation
+3. Follow our [Basic Integration Profile](./integration-profiles/basic.md) for your first implementation

 ### "I need to implement a specific asset type"
-1. Check our [Recipes](./recipes/overview.md) for your asset type
+1. Check our [Integration Profiles](./integration-profiles/overview.md) for your asset type
 2. Review relevant [Embedding](./embedding/overview.md) standards
 3. [Validate](./tools/validator.md) your implementation